 3. Read to your child(ren)

 From the time children are brought home from the hospital, I recommend reading to them daily.
-They will come to view reading as a part of daily life; something that is pleasant, enjoyable, and important.
+This helps them come to view reading as an integral part of daily life—something that is pleasant, enjoyable, and important.
 Early modeling sets the stage for learning basic reading concepts and experiencing the joy of getting lost in a book.
-Reading is a great boredom buster!

 4. Require daily quiet time

 Alone time can be highly beneficial for children.
-It teaches them the value of entertaining themselves without external noise/distractions.
-One of the major complaints of teachers today is that their students do not know how to think independently.
-Daily quiet time provides children an opportunity to engage in quiet, independent thinking; thinking that is often highly productive, can lead to new ideas and a heightened level of creativity.
+It teaches them the value of entertaining themselves without external noise or distractions.
+A major concern of teachers today is that students struggle with independent thinking.
+Daily quiet time provides children with an opportunity to engage in quiet, reflective thought that can be highly productive, lead to new ideas, and enhance their creativity.

 5. Commit to technology free cars

 Oh, boy, I can feel the tomatoes being thrown at me!
-Like it or not, there are benefits in forbidding children to stare at a screen while riding in a car; namely, learning how to get along with each other.
+Like it or not, there are benefits to preventing children from staring at a screen while riding in a car; namely, learning how to get along with each other.
 Does it mean that there will be times when they must “hash it out” while in the back seat?
 Absolutely.
-It is in the hashing out that children learn to problem solve and compromise.
-My siblings and I learned in short order that if we did not hash out our differences fairly quickly, my father would stop the car on the side of the road and sit there until we resolved the issue (Hint: Turning off the heat/air conditioner can speed up the process!).
-Playing games in the car, such as Auto Bingo, I Spy, and Who am I? requires participants to socially interact and has even been known to lead to the invention of new games (ahh, creativity!).
+It is in the hashing out that children learn to problem-solve and compromise.
+My siblings and I learned in short order that if we did not hash out our differences fairly quickly, our father would stop the car on the side of the road and sit there until we resolved the issue (turning off the heat/air conditioner sped up the process considerably!).
+Playing games such as Auto Bingo, I Spy, and Who Am I? while traveling requires participants to socially interact and has even been known to lead to the invention of new games (ahh, creativity!).

 The bottom line: Don't underestimate the benefits of boredom!
-When parents regularly step in to make sure their children are actively engaged or entertained, they are robbing them of the opportunity to independently develop and apply important skills that will serve them well throughout life.
+When parents regularly intervene to make sure their children are actively engaged or entertained, they deprive them of the opportunity to independently develop and apply critical skills that will serve them well throughout their lives.

 © Sharon Knapp Lamberth, January 2021